CURRICULUM VITAE

 _______.
 "Reloading the Canon: Repercussus Mirabilis: Literary Journalism and

 Technological Possibility."
-Presented at Association for Education in
+Presented at the Association for Education in

 Journalism and Mass Communication Annual Conference, Miami, FL, 8 August